Gauge Change Train

 Two three-car and one four-car "GCT" electric multiple unit (EMU) trains have been built for testing.
 The first train operated from 1998 until 2006, the second train operated from 2006 until 2014 and the third-generation train commenced testing in 2014, although testing is currently suspended due to technical issues with the bogies.
-The GCT was due to be introduced on the Nagasaki Shinkansen upon its scheduled opening in fiscal 2022, but JR Kyushu announced in June 2017 that it had abandoned plans to adopt the GCT for these services.
+The GCT was due to be introduced on the Nagasaki Shinkansen upon its opening in 2022, but JR Kyushu announced in June 2017 that it had abandoned plans to adopt the GCT for these services.

+As a result of the abandonment of the proposed use of the GCT on the West Kyushu Shinkansen by JR Kyushu, in August 2018 JR West announced that the proposed GCT between Tsuruga and Osaka had been abandoned.

+There are currently no further proposals for use of the GCT, nor any development work on it.

 First-generation train (1998–2006)

 The first GCT train was completed in October 1998.
 It was designed to be able to run at a maximum speed of over 300 km/h on Shinkansen lines, and at over 130 km/h on conventional narrow-gauge lines under a catenary voltage of 25 kV AC (50/60 Hz), 20 kV AC (50/60 Hz), or 1,500 V DC.